ale-knk/bike-rental-demand-pred/README.md

 -   **Object-Oriented Programming (OOP)**: Designing classes and modular structures that facilitate code extensibility and maintainability.
 -   **Good Programming Practices**:
     -   **Linting and Formatting**: Utilizing tools like `ruff` to ensure code quality and maintain a consistent style.
-    -   **Static Typing**: Implementing type annotations to enhance readability and ease maintenance, supported by `pylance`.
+    -   **Static Typing**: Implementing type annotations to enhance readability and ease maintenance.
 -   **Python Package Development**: Creating structured packages that simplify code distribution, installation, and reuse.
 -   **Dependency Management**: Using virtual environments and package management tools to efficiently handle project dependencies.
 -   **Task Automation**: Developing command-line tools to automate common processes such as model training and prediction generation.